moonline/UW.Olivos-Roche/Paper.rst

 BRT
 ...

-On Maipu Avenue, there is a Metrobus line (BRT lime), beginning at the corner Malaver/Maipu, heading to the city center of Buenos Aires).
+On Maipú Avenue, there is a Metrobus line (BRT line), beginning at the corner Antonio Malaver St. / Maipú Ave., heading to the city center of Buenos Aires).
 Several bus lines serve them (152, 19, 203, 21, 59, 168, 71).

 .. list-table::